Chrinkus/cs-blog/src/pages/second-language.md

 - C++
 - ~~Objective-C~~ Swift

 Java and C# represented very well in all of my research and were locks for the final four.
 C++ was advanced through the screening based on its ubiquitous nature and that many other languages are designed using it.
 Lastly Swift was a late substitution for Objective-C despite its "newer" status.
-I considered Swift because it had excellent resources (free and extensive official docs from Apple) and although Objective-C was absent from much of my research, iOS development was largely represented.
+I considered Swift because it had excellent resources (free and extensive official docs from Apple) and although Objective-C was absent from much of my research, iOS development was significantly represented.

 ## Rope-a-Dope